JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

  2.42 £
 ```

-However, there is a problem if we want a sum vector of currencies with one currency.
+However, there is a problem if we want to sum a vector of currencies with one currency.
 In such a case, an error will occur.

 ```julia
 julia> CzechCrown.([4.5, 2.4, 16.7, 18.3]) .+ Dollar(12)